Mark Bowen (footballer): Reading

-Bowen returned to Reading in May 2022 as head of football operations.
-He left Reading FC in September 2024.
+Bowen returned to Reading in May 2022 as head of football operations and left in September 2024.

+Forest Green Rovers

 In June 2025, Bowen joined National League side Forest Green Rovers as Director of Football.

 Personal life

+Bowen is married to wife Karen since 1986.
+They have three children.
+His daughter Daniella is an accomplished actress with London West End lead credits to her name.

+Bowen's son was Head of Performance at Reading Football Club during his father's time at the club, and joined him in December 2025 at Forest Green Rovers.

+His son Jackson is a Lead Recruitment Analyst at Reading.

 In May 2024, Bowen was charged by the Football Association concerning alleged breaches of betting rules.
-The charge related to 95 bets placed on football matches between April 2022 to January 2024, none of which related to Reading FC.
-In August 2024, Bowen suspended from football for 12 weeks for breaching Football Association rules, with eight weeks of the ban suspended until the end of the 2025–26 season.
-He was also fined £7,000.
+The charge related to bets placed on football matches between April 2022 to January 2024, none of which related to Reading FC.
+The FA announced the punishment of 4 weeks suspension from football in their decision in August 2024.

+Bowen completed the London Marathon in 2020 in aid of Guide Dogs for the Blind Charity.